lightningnetwork/lnd/docs/code_contribution_guidelines.md

   subtract 4 columns for the indent on the left and 4 more for symmetry on the right, we’re left with 72 columns.
 - git format-patch --stdout converts a series of commits to a series of emails, using the messages for the message body.
-Good email netiquette dictates we wrap our plain text emails such that there’s room for a few levels of nested reply indicators without overflow in an 80 column terminal.
+Good email etiquette dictates we wrap our plain text emails such that there’s room for a few levels of nested reply indicators without overflow in an 80 column terminal.